CompilerProgramming/compilerprogramming.github.io/site/source/intermediate-representations.rst

 The virtual registers in the IR are so called because they do not map to real registers in the target physical machine.
 Instead these are just named slots in the abstract machine responsible for executing the IR.
-Typically, the abstract machine will assign  each virtual register a unqiue location in its stack frame.
+Typically, the abstract machine will assign  each virtual register a unique location in its stack frame.
 So we still end up using the function's stack frame, but the IR references locations within the stack frame via these virtual names, rather than implicitly through push and pop instructions.

 Advantages
 ----------
-* Each instruction has operands, hence representing the IR in serialized form takes more space.
 * Readability: the flow of values is easier to trace, whereas with a stack IR you need to maintain a stack somewhere
 * The IR can be executed easily by an Interpreter.
 * Most optimization algorithms can be applied with this form of IR.

 Disadvantages
 -------------
+* Each instruction has operands, hence representing the IR in serialized form takes more space.
 * Harder to generate the IR during compilation.
 We will look in detail one way of generating this IR.
-* Serialized form can be larger.

 Examples
 --------